DJ LeMahieu Preview, Player Props: Yankees vs. Tigers

-DJ LeMahieu and his .395 on-base percentage over his past 10 games (69 points higher than his season-long percentage), will be in action for the New York Yankees against the Detroit Tigers and Reese Olson on August 28 at 6:40 PM ET.
+DJ LeMahieu and his .386 on-base percentage over his past 10 games (62 points higher than his season-long percentage), will be in action for the New York Yankees versus the Detroit Tigers and Tarik Skubal on August 29 at 6:40 PM ET.

-He hit a home run while going 1-for-4 in his previous game against the Rays.
+He had a hitless performance in his previous game (0-for-4) against the Tigers.

 DJ LeMahieu Game Info & Props vs. the Tigers